 The most obvious factor is that your filing status changes after divorce, but there are others

 In general, divorce is a non-taxable transaction if handled correctly.
-It’s possible to disburse money out of a 401(k), 403(b), or deferred compensation plan without incurring any negative tax effect.
+It’s possible to disburse money from a 401(k), 403(b), or deferred compensation plan without incurring any negative tax effect.

 With some retirement plans, such as a 401(k), the recipient spouse is often able to cash out the funds without paying penalties.
 If disbursed improperly, cashouts can be costly.